SomeWeekendReading/someweekendreading.github.io/quotes.md

   well put together I am."
 - "Is he ['smarter than the average bear'](https://en.wikipedia.org/wiki/Yogi_Bear#:~:text=smarter%20than%20the%20av%2Der%2Dage%20bear)?
 Yes.
 But, honestly: how smart is a bear?"
 - "I might have impostor syndrome.
 But how can I be sure I'm not just pretending?"
+- "It's important to have empathy, but it's essential to have boundaries.
+Big boundaries, sure.
+But boundaries.
+Otherwise the emotional vampires will bleed you dry, and nobody has empathy for _that._"